crowbar/barclamp-crowbar/doc/misc_docs/testing/devtool.md

-### Dev Tool Helpers
+### Testing Using The Dev Tool

-The dev tool allows you to set up a test environment and run tests from it.
+The dev tool allows you to set up a test environment and run tests from it on the development VM.

 Firstly ensure you have [set up a development VM](../dev-vm.md) which has the correct dependencies installed.

 The following commands work for UNIX environments.
-When you first run `./dev tests run`, use the `--update-gem-cache` option to make sure you have the gems.

 #### Setting up the test environment

-`./dev tests setup` builds a test environment in `/tmp/crowbar-dev-test`.
-On openSUSE, you should use the `--no-gem-cache` option.
+Before running the tests, you must set up the test environment.

+* If you are working internal to Dell and are using the gitolite build cache then run './dev tests setup'
+* If you are working external to Dell or are not using the gitolite build cache, then run './dev tests setup --update-gem-cache' to make sure you have the necessary gems
+* If you are working on openSUSE, you should run './dev tests setup --no-gem-cache`

-Setup includes the following tasks:
+Setup performs the following tasks:

-* copying the sources into the right locations under `/tmp/crowbar-dev-test/opt/dell`
+* Copies the sources into the right locations under `/tmp/crowbar-dev-test/opt/dell`
-* running bundler to install required gems
+* Runs bundler to install required gems
-* creating a `coverage` symlink under the Rails app's `public/` directory so that the web server will serve up the HTML coverage reports
+* Creates a `coverage` symlink under the Rails app's `public/` directory so that the web server will serve up the HTML coverage reports
-* compiling the BDD tests
+* Compiles the BDD tests

 #### Running the tests